4lejandrito/next-plausible/README.md

 **Note:** This will only work if you serve your site using `next start`.
 Statically generated sites won't be able to rewrite the requests.

-Optionally you can overwrite the proxied script subdirectory and name, as well as the custom domain for the proxied script:
+Optionally you can overwrite the proxied script subdirectory and name, as well as the custom domain for the original script:

 ```js
 const { withPlausibleProxy } = require('next-plausible')